-What Does It Mean To Own Shares of Stock In a Street Name?
+What It Means to Own Shares of Stock in a Street Name

 What does holding shares in street name mean and what makes it special?
 Whether you're reading old newspaper articles or watching your favorite high-class drama, you'll occasionally hear this phrase.
 Rightfully so, this is a commonly asked question, but one that can be easily explained.

 Some investors hold physical stock certificates; pieces of paper with their name on them that represent their ownership in a corporation.
 Other investors are invested in a DRIP, or dividend reinvestment program, and their shares are noted by the company’s registrar in an electronic journal; this is known as “book entry.”
 In both cases, the company can quickly and easily access the total number of shares you own and/or contact you directly.

 The most popular holding form for most investors, however, is through a brokerage account or asset management account.
 When you buy shares of Coca-Cola (K) or General Electric (GE) through your broker, they aren’t physically sitting in a vault with your name on them.
 Instead, the broker has them registered in its name.